 Explore the gardens at St George’s Park and discover places like the open-air Mannville Theatre, Pearson Conservatory and the Prince Alfred Guard Memorial.

-80. Go Ice Skating, watch a movie and play some games
+80. Watch a movie and play some games

 81. Maitland Dune

 Climb the giant Maitland dune, enjoy the view and run, slide, sandboard or roll back down.
 You choose.

 Experience a local music, theatre or comedy production at one of the many arts and entertainment venues.